leonhpb/learning-spring/README.md

 ## On the Code
 Spring uses annotations and other components to add/automate special funcionalities to the java project.
 Here are some of them:

-* @SpringBootApplication - for main application class
+* @SpringBootApplication - For the main application class
-* SpringApplication.run(Application.class, args) - to start the Spring Boot Application
+* SpringApplication.run(Application.class, args) - To start the Spring Boot Application
-* @RestController - Defines class as controller for a RESTful api, where you can add RESTful endpoints
+* @RestController - Simplifies the creation of RESTful web services, combines @Controller and @ResponseBody
-* @GetMapping, @PostMapping, @PutMapping, @DeleteMapping - m aps method or class to GET, POST, PUT or DELETE HTTP methods respectively
+* @GetMapping, @PostMapping, @PutMapping, @DeleteMapping - Maps method or class to GET, POST, PUT or DELETE HTTP methods respectively
 * @RequestMapping - Same as above but generic, for all http requests
 * @Autowired - Automatically fills constructor arguments with instances of the objects needed (objects need to be Spring components)
 * @Component - for a Spring component class
 * @Service - A component which is explicitly a service
+* @Entity - JPA stablishes a connection between this class and a table with same name in DB
-* @Entity and @Table - To map a class to DB (entity for hybernate, table for the table)
+* @Table - To map a class to DB (entity for hybernate, table for the table)
 * Example annotations for an id attribute in an entity-table class,
     - @Id
     - @SequenceGenerator(